"ARCHITECT"

 After permits are approved it is time for a "general contractor" to contract with the project owner to complete construction of the design.
 An architect's role during this last phase of the project is to "observe" the process of construction.
 This is carried out via correspondences with the contractor as work proceeds.
 The contractor shares with the architect "submittals" for approval of the many products that are incorporated into the building and submits "Requests for Information" (RFIs) when clarification is needed.

-Next to "design" perhaps an even more interesting aspect of architecture is "building science".
-Architects are in general required to maintain a log of continuing education to keep their license to "practice".
-In an ever complicating world as the climate becomes more volatile by the year, technology and AI challenge our very understanding of reality and while buildings account for nearly one third of the energy consumed by humanity --22 quadrillion BTUs in the US-- it is an architect's imperative to continually educate themselves, seeking solutions that render our buildings as net positive energy producers and our built environment as a life giving system for all organisms, because biodiversity is essential for resilience, happiness, abundance.
+Architects are required by the state to maintain a log of continuing education to keep their license to "practice".
+In an ever complicating world, with climate volatility rising, technology and AI challenging our very understanding of reality, and while buildings account for nearly one third of the energy consumed by humanity (22 quadrillion BTUs annually in the US alone) architects must continually educate themselves, seeking solutions that render our buildings as net positive energy producers and our built environment as a life giving system for all organisms, because biodiversity is essential for resilience, happiness, abundance.

 Network